What is Engineered Hardwood? 12+ Facts You Should Know

-The Janka hardness test determines how well a wood product will hold up against dents and regular wear.
-As a standard of measurement, the Janka scale is determined by the force it takes to halfway lodge a .444” steel ball into a wood species.
-The more force it takes, the higher the Janka rating, and the harder the wood species.
+The Janka scale is determined by the force it takes to halfway lodge a .444” steel ball into a wood species.
+Ideally, the more force it takes, the higher the Janka rating, and the harder the wood species.
 The results are measured as pounds of force (LBF) required to embed the metal ball.
 This test is most commonly carried out by the American Society for Testing and Materials (ASTM), and the test itself is known as ASTM D1037.

 Most people consider a Janka rating between 1,200 and 1,300 to be average.
 With a rating of 1,290, red oak provides a decent benchmark for comparing other wood species.